the-gigi/book-tracker/README.md

 The admin interface is avaialble at: `http://localhost:5000/admin`

+# Queries

-# Query to find the floor of number of books sold based on rank change of more than 12500 (applies to best seller rank)
+## Query to find the floor of number of books sold based on rank change of more than 12500 (applies to best seller rank)

 ```
 select count(*) from rank where change < -12500;